richcorbs/ssg/README.md

 This is a simple static site generator built in bash.
 I built it for my needs which are, well, simple.

+## Features

+1. VanJS built-in for dynamic content.
+2. Tailwind CSS support via https://curlwind.com.
+3. Single layout file for all your content.
+4. Support for HTML and Markdown content.
+5. Simple. ~100 lines of bash script.

 ## Requirements

 1. Bash